Welcome to the UC Learning Center

-The LMS account creation process is dependant upon a completed TAF.
+The LMS account creation process is dependent upon a completed TAF.
 The affiliates LMS account will be created with the information provided in the spreadsheet.
 For questions or issues regarding the TAF process, please call IT Express at (530) 754-HELP.
 For any questions regarding an affiliates LMS account, please contact CPPN at firstname.lastname@example.org.

 - The Pyxis MedStation ES system from CareFusion is an automated medication dispensing system supporting decentralized medication management.
 UC Davis Health System will be upgrading to the Pyxis MedStation ES starting on Monday, September 8, 2014.
 This online module contains step-by-step instructions that take you through the basic features and functions of the Pyxis MedStation® ES station.
 This module has been assigned to RNs, RTs and pharmacy staff who will be using the Pyxis Medstation ES.
 All users, with the exception of pharmacy staff, should choose the nursing option when starting the module.
 Note: Please disregard the final score as it will only reflect the portion of the module completed (nursing or pharmacy).
 [8/11/2014]

 - Re-Walk the Lines: Preventing Medication Errors has been assigned to all inpatient RNs.
 This module will help to improve the safety of IV medication administration via secondary or piggyback infusion method; educate nurses on the risks associated with IV piggyback infusion method; heighten awareness of the importance of always performing a visual check when starting a secondary line to ensure that it is infusing properly (i.e., roller clamp is open, connection is not faulty; etc.) before proceeding to other tasks.
 [5/21/2014]